Trump wins Iowa caucuses, cementing frontrunner status in 2024 race

 North Korea’s Kim shuts agencies working for reunification with South Korea

-Multiple US media outlets called the state-wide contest for Trump within 30 minutes of the start of voting.
+Trump won at least 20 of 40 delegates, with DeSantis taking eight and Haley receiving seven, provisional tallies showed, with US media outlets calling the state-wide contest about 30 minutes after the start of voting.

+Biotech startup founder Vivek Ramaswamy, who won two delegates, announced as the results came in that he was quitting the race and would endorse Trump.

-Trump’s victory points to his continuing dominance over the Republican Party, even as he faces mounting legal woes including four criminal indictments.
+Trump’s commanding victory points to his continuing dominance over the Republican Party, even as he faces mounting legal woes including four criminal indictments.

+On Tuesday, Trump is expected to appear in court in New York as a jury considers whether he should pay further damages to a writer who won a $5m jury award against him for sexual assault and defamation.

+Trump’s legal challenges have done little to dampen his support among Republicans, many of whom view the cases against him as politically motivated.

 Iowa has a mixed record of predicting the eventual Republican nominee – George W Bush was the last GOP presidential candidate to win the state in 2000.